 The designated safeguarding lead (DSL) takes lead responsibility for safeguarding and child protection (including online safety) in the school.
-The DSL has the status and authority within the school to carry out the duties of the post, which include:
+The DSL is a senior member of staff and has the status and authority within the school to carry out the duties of the post, which include:

-- ensuring the child protection policies are known, understood and used appropriately by staff, reviewed annually and publicly available - advising and supporting staff on child protection and safeguarding matters - encouraging a culture of listening to children - managing safeguarding referrals to children's social care, the police, or other agencies - liaising with the headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for children to have an appropriate adult in relevant circumstances. - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority where allegations are made against staff - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school - undergoing training and receiving regular updates to maintain the knowledge and skills required to carry out the role, including Prevent awareness training.
+- ensuring the child protection policies are known, understood and used appropriately by staff, reviewed annually and publicly available - act as a source and support, advice and expertise on child protection and safeguarding matters for all staff - encouraging a culture of listening to children - act as a point of contact with the safeguarding partners - managing safeguarding referrals to children's social care, the police, or other agencies - liaising with the headteacher regarding ongoing enquiries under section 47 of the Children Act 1989 and police investigations and be aware of the requirement for children to have an appropriate adult in relevant circumstances. - taking part in strategy discussions and inter-agency meetings - liaising with the "case manager" and the designated officer(s) at the local authority where allegations are made against staff - making staff aware of training courses and the latest local safeguarding arrangements available through the local safeguarding partner arrangements - transferring the child protection file to a child's new school